 Nigeria - Economy

-Nigeria has overtaken South Africa as the continent's largest economy with a GDP of $453 billion in 2012, officials said Sunday.
+Nigeria overtook South Africa as the continent's largest economy with a GDP of $453 billion in 2012.
 The figure is based on a long-overdue rebasing of Nigeria's gross domestic product to reflect changes in the structure of production and consumption, and compares with South Africa's 2012 result of $384 billion.

 Its very large population, together with endemic corruption, long periods of military misrule and the long-term mismanagement of resources has meant that Nigeria's socio-economic indicators are very low.
 Africa‘s second largest economy is a bundle of extreme contradictions; with billions of dollars in annual oil revenue on one end and pervasive poverty for most of its 150 million people on the other.
 Relative political stability since 1999 has delivered some reform and regulatory initiatives to correct huge and long-standing macroeconomic disparities, yet the country remains overwhelmed by persistently dismal indicators and human development indices.
 Nigeria‘s current per capita GDP of $1,418 ranks it below much smaller African economies like Sudan, Congo and Swaziland.
 The UNDP poverty survey of 108 developing nations placed the country at the 80th position, below Rwanda and Malawi.